Bordered Heegaard Floer homology: Invariance and pairing: Proof of Theorem

+Now, pick a $(\ZZ\oplus\ZZ)$-filtered basis for $V$ (which can be obtained by taking a basis for $\gr_{\ZZ\oplus\ZZ}V$ and lifting it to a basis for $V$).
+Such a basis is {\em a fortiori} a filtered basis for either the filtration by $V$ or the filtration induced by $W$; i.e., it can be thought of as a ($\ZZ$-)filtered basis for $V$ whose image under $f$ is a filtered basis of $W$, as needed. \end{proof}

-We next deduce Theorem~\ref{thm:HFKtoHFD} from Theorem \ref{thm:HFKtoHFD2}.
-But first, we show that $\CFKm(K)$ can be horizontally or vertically reduced, as in Definition~\ref{def:Simplified}. \begin{lemma} Let $C$ be a $\ZZ$-filtered, $\ZZ$-graded, finitely generated chain complex over $\Field[U]$ which is free as an $\Field[U]$-module.
+\begin{proposition} Let $C$ be a $\ZZ$-filtered, $\ZZ$-graded, finitely-generated chain complex over $\Field[U]$ which is free as an $\Field[U]$-module.
 Then $C$ is $\ZZ$-filtered, $\ZZ$-graded homotopy equivalent to a chain complex $C'$ which is reduced.
-Further, one can choose a basis for $C'$ over $\Field[U]$ which is vertically simplified or, if one prefers, a basis which is horizontally simplified instead. \end{lemma}
+Further, one can choose a basis for $C'$ over $\Field[U]$ which is vertically simplified or, if one prefers, a basis which is horizontally simplified instead. \end{proposition}

-\begin{proof} We show that $C$ can be reduced by induction on the rank of~$C$.
-If $C$ is not reduced, by definition it admits a non-trivial differential which is does not change the Alexander filtration, so that $\xi\in C$ with $\partial\xi \ne 0$ and $A(\xi) = A(\partial\xi)$.
-Then $\xi$ and $\partial \xi$ generate a subcomplex of $C$ whose quotient complex $Q$ is homotopy equivalent to $C$ with rank two less than the rank of~$C$.
+\begin{proof} We show that $C$ can be reduced by induction on its rank.
+If $C$ is not reduced, by definition it admits a non-trivial differential which does not change the Alexander filtration, so there is some $\xi\in C$ with $\partial\xi \ne 0$ and $A(\xi) = A(\partial\xi)$.
+Then $\xi$ and $\partial \xi$ generate a subcomplex of $C$ whose quotient complex $Q$ is filtered homotopy equivalent to $C$ with rank two less than the rank of~$C$.